UNiXMIT/UNiXextend/kb/AcuTrace.md

     wrun32 -dlxe runtime.log <other options> programName
     ```

 2. At the debugger prompt enter 'tf 9', then 't flush', then 't timestamp', then 'g' *.
 Exercise your program to produce the bad behaviour, and then exit if the Runtime hasn't already terminated.
+Optional debugger commands that can be helpful are 'tp', which enables paragraph tracing, and 'te', which enables event tracing.
 *Alternatively, if you don't want to or can't run the program in debug mode, add the following variables to the environment or to the runtime configuration file:

     ```
     FILE_TRACE 9
     FILE_TRACE_FLUSH 1
     FILE_TRACE_TIMESTAMP TRUE
+    # OPTIONAL
+    PARAGRAPH_TRACE 1
+    EVENT_TRACE 1
     ```

 3. Zip up runtime.log and attach to the support case.